inivekin/abosa/abosa.typ

-Should I assuage ascetic stint when all I've left is to contend that dust that flies from back of flint was bright only to the tail end?
+Should I assuage ascetic stint when all I've left is to contend that dust that flies from back of flint was bright only to tailing end?
-The watchful glint would dare compare its weightless wisp to aeons' sift, and if it's spared through flight midair would join my dull tectonic drift.
+The watchful glint would dare compare its weightless wisp to aeons' sift, though if it's spared through flight midair still joins my dull tectonic drift.
-But wave of shock had reified, averted was cyclopic stare, that burning gaze struck mountain-side alit with pyroclastic flair.
+But wave of shock now reified, averted was cyclopic stare, that burning gaze strikes mountain-side alit with pyroclastic flair.
-And dimly down did it not fare in distant butte's half-summit pyre as waypoint to rare well-lit lair where substitute sun's burning dire.
+And dimly down does it not fare in distant butte's half-summit pyre as waypoint to rare well-lit lair, this substitute sun's burning dire.
-There is no absolute in rest
-but in what yet accelarates.
 I surge to point of fallen's nest, conceding to converging states.
+There is no absolute in rest,
+there is in what accelarates.
 Aware of nowhere else to go
-and knowing rocks do not smoke so, the bare night gives me one more show of fadin lights last afterglow.
+and knowing rocks do not smoke so, the bare night gives me one more show of fading lights last afterglow.
 And wading through knee-deep, wet snow, it strikes me and I sound a sigh,
-Is this solemn flaming arrow
+Is this solemn, flaming arrow
 or does my ship still float on high?
 ```]